-A fascinating fact about metals is they can be recycled almost indefinitely; it is especially true for steel, iron and aluminium.
+A fascinating fact about metals is that they can be recycled almost indefinitely, especially steel, iron and aluminium.
 Nearly all kinds of metal can be recycled again and again without the degradation of its properties.

 Metal Recycling Facts:

 - Nearly 40 per cent of global steel production uses recycled steel.